 “There is no mental health for Black people without understanding racism and [whyte] supremacy; it is the major origin of stress that impacts us… There will never be peace as long as there is [whyte] supremacy.” ~Dr. Frances Cress-Welsing

 Therefore, historical consciousness or having historical knowledge of self is not enough.
-Cultural identity requires that we not only know our history but also have a psychological awareness.
+Cultural identity requires that we not only know our history but also have a psychologically healthy Afrikan-centered mindset.
 Knowing our history is just one move on the planetary game of chess between African and European peoples.
 Recognizing what his-story has done to our psyche and why we are still psychologically enslaved is another.

 Hence, a person can know black history inside and out and still be anti-black.
 Such a person would say things like, “We (Black people) must have done something wicked to have been enslaved.”
 And if you were to ask such a person, Did Europeans do something wicked that the bubonic plague in the mid-1300s killed more than 20 million of them?
 Or, Did Jewish people do something wicked to experience the holocaust?
 Or, Did the Amer-Indians do something wicked why they experienced genocide and the theft of their lands?, they would look at you with confusion and hostility because only Black people suffer the wrath of a vengeful “God”.
-This person knows black history but still think its a lesser history in comparison to European history or European civilization.
+This person knows black history but thinks its a lesser history in comparison to European history or European civilization.
+They’ve embraced the insulting terminology, “History from below,” which is often applied to history that is written from the perspective of Black people.
 Therefore, Rome was a better civilization than Ancient Egypt.
 Greece was a “classical” civilization compared to Mali.
 Even the word, classical, makes you understand why Diop, included a linguistic factor to cultural identity.
 The words/language we use can have an empowering or detrimental effect on our identity.

 It is important to know that our beliefs shape our values and our values shape our identity.
-If a person values all things European (their literature, music, wealth, pedigree, romance, films, education, technology, etc.,) knowledge of black history alone cannot change this.
+If a person values all things European (their literature, music, religion, wealth, pedigree, romance, films, education, history, technology, etc.,) knowledge of black history alone cannot change this, because black history is already devalued in their mind.
 Black history has to be contextualized psychologically (and linguistically) to withstand this value distortion.
 Our values more than our beliefs are very difficult to change.
+However, we would first have to change someone’s beliefs before we could change their values.
+Hard work!
+Changing a be-lie-f is an inner process and usually has to come from the person.
+It is challenging to get inside someone’s head if they have a closed mind.
 Therefore, an anti-black all-knowing black history person is the kind of person that would prefer to travel to Europe rather than Africa because they are fascinated by European architecture!
 Cultural identity for them is about “routes” rather than “roots.”
-They seek inclusion and approval, from the cultural “other”.
+But doesn’t the roots of a plant or tree travel different routes in order to anchor itself deeply into the earth, so that the plant can grow strong and withstand the force of the elements?
+My grandmother once told me in a dream to go back to my roots (Sankofa).
+I doubt any Afrikan ancestor (Egun) will tell their descendants to return to their routes.
+Such “routes” people seek inclusion and approval, from the cultural “other”.

 Dr. France’s Cress Welsing dedicated The Isis Papers to “the victims of the global system of whyte supremacy (racism), all non-whyte people worldwide, past and present who have resolved to end this great travesty and bring justice, then peace to planet Earth.”